Official enrollment for a long session—the fall and spring semesters—is determined on the 12th class day, or the fourth class day in a summer term.

 - By Department: During class days 5-12 for long sessions or 3-4 for summer sessions, courses may be added by the department in which the course is offered.
 Students must have the approval of their graduate adviser.
 After the 12th class day for a long session or the fourth class day for a summer session, students may not add a course, except for rare and extenuating circumstances as approved by the graduate dean.
 Requests to add a course under these circumstances require a letter of petition from the graduate adviser to the graduate dean and a completed Add/Drop form with all required signatures.

 With the required approvals, a student in good standing may drop a course through the last class day of a semester.
 A graduate student who is in a warning status because of failure to maintain a 3.0 grade-point average may not alter his or her registration without the approval of the graduate adviser.
-After the 12th class day (or the fourth class day in a summer session), the student must also have the approval of the Dean of Graduate Studies.
+After the 12th class day (or the fourth class day in a summer session), the student must also have the approval of the Dean of the Graduate School.

-International students, in addition to obtaining the required approvals, must be advised by the International Office before dropping a course if their remaining course load will be fewer than nine hours in a long term or three hours, if registered, during the summer session.
+International students, in addition to obtaining the required approvals, must be advised by the International Office before dropping a course if their remaining course load will be fewer than nine hours in a long-term or three hours, if registered, during the summer session.

 Students employed as assistant instructors, teaching assistants, academic assistants, assistants and graduate research assistants may not reduce their course load to a less than full-time status.

 A student may drop a course online through the fourth class day of a long session (or the second class day of a summer session) and receive a full refund.